-- Group I: Hormone that bind to intracellular receptors - These hormone can pass easily through the cell membrane (lipophilic hormones) and bind to specific receptor protein in cytosol or nucleus, forming hormone-receptor complex. - The hormone-receptor complex binds to a specific region of DNA called hormone response element (HRE) inducing formation of mRNA - The mRNA enters the cytoplasm and initiate the synthesis of the protein or peptides that carry out the action caused by the hormone - Androgens, Estrogens, Progestin's, Glucocorticoids, Mineralocorticoids, Calcitriol, Thyroid hormones (T3 and T4) - > Group II: Hormone that bind to cell surface receptors : - A hormone, which is the first messenger; binds to specific receptor on the outer surface of the cell membrane as it cannot cross the cell membrane (hydrophilic hormones) - The hormone receptor complex affects a second messenger that modifies metabolic intracellular process.
-The second messengers are: - 1) cAMP: ACTH, ADH, Calcitonin , CRH, FSH, LH, Glucagon, Insulin, PTH, TSH - 2) CGMP: atrial naturetic factor and nitric oxide - 3) Ca2+/phosphatidylinositol: ADH, CCK, Gastrin, GRH, Oxytocin, TRH - 4) Kinase or phosphatase: Erythropoietin, GH, Insulin, Prolactin the different mechanism of Group I and Group II:
+- Group I: Hormone that bind to intracellular receptors - These hormone can pass easily through the cell membrane (lipophilic hormones) and bind to specific receptor protein in cytosol or nucleus, forming hormone-receptor complex. - The hormone-receptor complex binds to a specific region of DNA called hormone response element (HRE) inducing formation of mRNA - The mRNA enters the cytoplasm and initiate the synthesis of the protein or peptides that carry out the action caused by the hormone - Example of these hormone "Androgens, Estrogens, Progestin's, Glucocorticoids, Mineralocorticoids, Calcitriol, Thyroid hormones (T3 and T4) - Group II: Hormone that bind to cell surface receptors : - A hormone, which is the first messenger; binds to specific receptor on the outer surface of the cell membrane as it cannot cross the cell membrane (hydrophilic hormones) - The hormone receptor complex affects a second messenger that modifies metabolic intracellular process.
+The second messengers are: - 1) cAMP: ACTH, ADH, Calcitonin, CRH, FSH, LH, Glucagon, Insulin, PTH, TSH - 2) CGMP: atrial naturetic factor and nitric oxide - 3) Ca2+/phosphatidylinositol: Antidiuretic hormone (ADH), Cholecystokinin (CCK), Gastrin, Gonadotropin-releasing hormone (GnRH), Oxytocin, Thyrotropin-releasing hormone (TRH) - 4) Kinase or phosphatase: Erythropoietin, GH, Insulin, Prolactin - Mechanism of hormonal action the different mechanism of Group I and Group II: